AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-browser-extension/overview.md

 To manage your AdGuard VPN Browser extension:

-* Either click its icon on the browser's panel, click three stripes, and select *Settings*,
+* Either click its icon on the browser's panel, click the hamburger menu icon, and select *Settings*,
 * Or go to the *Manage extensions* page in your browser, click *Details* below *AdGuard VPN* and manage its settings from there.

 Once done, you'll see several tabs on the left: